 To advance his vision, the President has just nominated Anne Marie Buerkle to Chair the Consumer Product Safety Commission.

 Why is that a problem?

 Ann Marie Buerkle has served as a commissioner on the CPSC for four years.
-During that time, she has seldom voted for a mandatory recall, a maximum fine or a tougher safety standard.
+During that time, she has seldom voted for a mandatory recall, a maximum fine, or a tougher safety standard.

-According Pamela Gilbert, former executive director of the agency, “Ann Marie Buerkle’s record shows she is not the right person to chair the C.P.S.C.
+According to Pamela Gilbert, former executive director of the agency, “Ann Marie Buerkle’s record shows she is not the right person to chair the C.P.S.C.
 All too often, she follows the industry’s wishes at the expense of consumer safety.
 She opposes meaningful penalties when companies flout the law and she refuses to support regulations that prevent injuries and save lives.”

 Will Buerkle be confirmed?

 That seems a certainty.
 Buerkle faces confirmation in the Republican-controlled Senate.